nonlinearthink/CastleAdventure/README.md

 **You can then find the source file under "src/SimpleGame" and the compiled class file under "out/production/javaProject/SimpleGame".**

-For a detailed introduction and introduction to the game, please check here.
+For a detailed introduction to the game, please check here.

 ## rule